OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Merge Choice: If a player attempts an action that could be either a Merge or a Swap, a ChoiceWindow will appear, allowing the player to confirm their intent.
 9. Core Entities & Systems
 9.1.
 Hero Unit
 The player's central character.
 Its health is the run's health.
 It participates in every battle.
-[UPDATED] The Hero unit is restricted and may only be placed in the main PlayerLineup; it cannot be moved to the bench or any inventory.
+The Hero unit is restricted and may only be placed in the main PlayerLineup; it cannot be moved to the bench or any inventory.
 9.2.
 Trinkets
 Special non-GachaBall items that provide powerful, run-wide passive bonuses.
 Players can have up to 5 active Trinkets.
 They are typically awarded for defeating Mini-Bosses.
 9.3.
 Node Types & Logic